US Vaccinations Ramp Up As 2nd COVID-19 Shot Nears - The Yeshiva World

 The Moderna vaccine uses the same technology as Pfizer-BioNTech’s and showed similarly strong protection against COVID-19 but is easier to handle because it does not need to be kept in the deep freeze at minus 94 degrees Fahrenheit (minus 70 Celsius).

-Another weapon against the outbreak can’t come soon enough: The U.S. death toll surpassed a staggering 300,000 on Monday, according to Johns Hopkins University, with about 2,400 people dying per day on average and new cases running at an average of over 210,000 per day.
+Another weapon against the outbreak can’t come soon enough: The number of dead in the U.S. passed a staggering 300,000 on Monday, according to Johns Hopkins University, with about 2,400 people now dying per day on average.

-The devastating toll is only expected to grow in coming weeks, fueled by holiday travel, family gatherings and lax adherence to basic public health measures.
+The devastating toll is only expected to grow in the coming weeks, fueled by travel over Christmas and New Year’s, family gatherings and lax adherence to mask-wearing and other precautions.

-Packed in dry ice, shipments of the Pfizer-BioNTech vaccine began arriving Tuesday at 400 additional hospitals and other distribution sites.
+Packed in dry ice, shipments of the Pfizer-BioNTech vaccine began arriving Tuesday at more than 400 additional hospitals and other distribution sites.

 The first 3 million shots are being strictly rationed to front-line health workers and nursing home patients, with hundreds of millions more shots needed over the coming months to protect most Americans.